 It’s also ok to start small and celebrate every accomplishment.
 Did you find a local art festival that fits the vibe of your work?
 Did you reach out to a gallery owner in your area?
 Did you learn how to make a freakin’ wooden crate?

 Getting started with selling your art can feel really overwhelming.
 You have huge dreams about your future career as an artist, yet it feels like you have so far to go.
 That’s ok!
 Take it one step at a time.
 I struggle with this a LOT.
-A book that has helped me tremendously in this area is called The One Thing, by Gary Keller.
-It will help you focus on the one priority sitting in front of you without getting lost in a rabbit hole of all of the steps that come afterwards.
-I HIGHLY recommend it.

 Go forth and make great art!
 You’ve got this.